delb-xml/delb-py/docs/design.rst

 Python is a high-level, general programming language with a vast ecosystem, notably including diverse scientific communities and tools.
-As such it is well suited to solve and cause problems in the humanities related field of Research Software Engineering by programmers with different educational background and expertise.
+As such it is well suited to solve and cause problems in the humanities related field of Research Software Engineering by programmers with diverse educational background and expertise.

 The commonly used Python library to parse and interact with a representation